 - SCRIPT – Student Communication Repair Inventory & Practical Training

-We are continually on the look out for new teaching materials that truly meet the unique needs of our students with hearing loss.
 If you have an extensive background in serving the needs of students with hearing loss and have a great idea for a publication, Supporting Success Publications may be interested in making your dream a reality.

 We are most interested in teaching materials used to assess or to build specific skills that are at risk for development in children who are deaf or hard of hearing.